-Adriana Perera, a pianist and composer, is an active performer and composer whose works are being performed with increasing frequency.
+Adriana Perera, chair of the Andrews University department of music and associate professor of theory and composition, is a pianist and composer.
+She is an active musician who has composed over 200 sacred works which are performed frequently around the world.
 She has taught music at the high school and collegiate levels for over twenty years.

-Adriana was born and raised in Uruguay, one of two daughters born to Jos and Wilda Larrarte Perera.
+Adriana was born and raised in Uruguay on March 31, 1970, one of two daughters of Jose and Wilda Larrarte de Perera.
 She was raised in a home surrounded by music.
-Her father was an amateur musician with a rich baritone voice and sang often in a male quartet and in Camerata, a vocal ensemble at the Instituto Adventista del Uruguay.
+Her father was an amateur musician with a rich baritone voice who sang often in a male quartet and in Camerata, a vocal ensemble at the Instituto Adventista del Uruguay.

 She started piano lessons with Nair de Perera at age six and entered the Vittoria Schennini Conservatory two years later.
 She would subsequently study recorder and marimba with Leticia Freire and classical guitar at twelve with Maria Perezat.
 She later related how she developed her ability to memorize music and improvise: